marineb/showtimes-cli-app/spec.md

 # Specifications for the CLI Assessment

 Specs:
-- [x] Have a CLI for interfacing with the application
+- [x] Have a CLI for interfacing with the application: Yes, type `showtimes` and follow the instructions :)
-- [x] Pull data from an external source
+- [x] Pull data from an external source: I'm pulling from Google movie page
-- [x] Implement both list and detail views
+- [x] Implement both list and detail views: I have the list of theaters, and for each theater, their movies / showtiems